- 703-993-1671 (office)

-In 1986, Carr was appointed chair-elect at the creation of the statistical graphics section of the American Statistical Association.
-He served the section in a variety of roles over many years.
-He was elected program chair-elect and was graphics section editor of the Statistical Computing and Statistical Graphics newsletter at its inception.
+Carr was appointed chair-elect when the Statistical Graphics Section of the American Statistical Association was created in 1986.
+He continued to serve the section for many years in roles such as Program Chair and editor of graphics section in the Statistical Computing and Statistical Graphics newsletter.
 Carr was elected ASA Fellow in 1992.

-After joining Mason in 1990, Carr interacted with colleagues and researchers at federal agencies.
-In 1992, a collaborative National Science Foundation proposal yielded a virtual reality laboratory in the Center for Computational Statistics.
-On sabbatical at the National Cancer Institute, Carr was a member of a team that developed the usability assessed State Cancer Control Profiles website.
-The team members received National Institutes of Health merit awards for cancer control planning.
-Carr has created and taught statistical graphics and visualization courses at the 400 to 800 levels, served on numerous dissertation committees, and mentored 11 PhD students.
+After joining Mason in 1990, Carr interacted with visionary colleagues and researchers at federal agencies.
+A 1992 collaborative NSF proposal yielded a virtual reality laboratory in the Center for Computational Statistics.
+On sabbatical at the National Cancer Institute, he was a member of a team that developed the usability assessed State Cancer Control Profiles web site.
+Team members received NIH merit awards for their contributions to cancer control planning.
+Carr has created and taught statistical graphics and visualization courses at the 400 to 800 levels, served on numerous dissertation committees and seen 11 of his PhD students graduate.